LaunchCodeEducation/lchs/src/assignments/flask-game.rst

    applications send data to an HTML file instead.
 #.
 Identify which of your old functions can be used as-is.
 Importing them as a
    module will save you some time and effort.
 #.
-Decide which functions need to be refactored or replaced completely.
-These
+Decide which functions need to be refactored.
+Some might need to be replaced
-   might be mostly correct, but they need modifications to render a template and/or collect data.
+   completely, while others might require small modifications to render a template and/or collect data.

-**If you want to start with a new game**:
+**If you want to create a new game**:

 #.
 Brainstorm!
-Describe to each other what you want the game to do.
+Describe to each other some game possibilities, then pick one.
 #.
 Write down the features you want your game to have.
 #.
 Start simple!
 From your features list, select only the most important ideas
    for your game.
 You have a limited amount of time, and you can always add